thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 The dual-constraint framework provides the complete picture: **Distributed architecture creates both enhanced inhibition (active suppression) and elevated energy demand (passive constraint), and these mechanisms interact non-linearly through energy-dependent inhibitory efficacy**.
 The result is a cognitive system that achieves exceptional precision within focused domains at the cost of flexible parallel processing—not through computational inability, but through architectural trade-offs inherent to higher-resolution neural representation.

+Once affective branches engage, **local metabolic use** increases while inhibitory efficacy declines, **extending the window** for amplified feeling to persist.
+The same dual constraint that limits flexible switching also **prolongs** valence-loaded states until energy buffers refill.
+Thus, affective amplification is not merely informational—it is **energetically sustained**.
+This creates a path-dependent trajectory where the first engaged affective route shapes what follows.

 This framework makes the strong prediction that interventions targeting either mechanism alone (e.g., GABA modulation without metabolic support, or metabolic support without addressing inhibitory imbalance) will show limited efficacy.
 Effective interventions must address both the active inhibitory constraints and the passive metabolic constraints simultaneously.

 ---